AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/apply-patches.md

 >
 >You can use the [Quality Patches Tool](https://experienceleague.adobe.com/tools/commerce-quality-patches/index.html) and Cloud Patches for Commerce as stand-alone packages for Magento Open Source and Adobe Commerce projects.
 We recommend using the Quality Patches Tool for non-Cloud projects.

-When you deploy changes to the remote environment, `ECE-Tools` uses `magento/magento-cloud-patches` and `magento/quality-patches` to check for pending patches and applies them automatically in the following order:
+When you deploy changes to the remote environment, the `ece-tools` package uses `magento/magento-cloud-patches` and `magento/quality-patches` to check for pending patches and applies them automatically in the following order:

 1. Apply all required Commerce patches included in the Cloud Patches for Commerce package.
 1. Apply selected optional Commerce patches included in the Quality Patches Tool.